ishakulkarni011/malicious-activity-detection/README.md

 # Malicious Activity Detection on Social Media
+Built as final year project for SPPU 2023
 ML + NLP pipeline to detect **spam**, **fake accounts**, and **hate speech** in social media content.

 ## Features